sheen4n/sass-natours/README.md

 ### Live Preview

-Visit (https://vigilant-kowalevski-3098bb.netlify.com/) for a live-preview of the website.
+Visit (https://vigilant-kowalevski-3098bb.netlify.com/) or (https://sheen4n.github.io/sass-natours/) for a live-preview of the website.